 Over many years, mediation has evolved into a one-day procedure.
-For many years, that involved the mediator sitting down with the parties with little or no work in advance.
+That involved the Mediator sitting down with the participants with little or no work in advance.
 Today, however, with the advent of technology, including email, we can all work far more efficiently by your providing information in advance.
-So when the mediation meeting starts, the mediator knows the background history and the Participants have a pretty good idea what will happen and feel comfortable in negotiating.
+So when the mediation meeting starts, the Mediator knows the background history and the participants have a pretty good idea what will happen and feel comfortable in negotiating.

 We will now explain some of the considerations.

 - Up front time spent by the Mediator

 The participants and the Mediator can read and take in whatever documents you have sent to us.
 That means we can all be “ready to go” when the mediation meeting starts.

 On average up to 35% of the of the Mediator’s time is spent on pre-meeting work, including discussions about documentation, procedure, venue and the history of the dispute.
 Whether the Mediator has a load of documents to work through or needs to research technical stuff, he just does it.
 It’s just part of our service.

 An example: in a case involving land, the Mediator may have to assess not only Land Registry title documents but also reports and valuations and photographs.
 Of course much the same applies to technical issues in any contract.
 (Note: If you need access to Land Registry title deeds and plans, we can help).

 - What happens on the day